harness/developer-hub/docs/continuous-integration/development-guides/mlops/e2e-mlops-tutorial.md

 ### Build image for Lambda

 The data science project includes two Dockerfiles: one for building the source and the other for AWS Lambda deployment.
-In this step, we'll build and push the image using the Dockerfile designed for AWS Lambda deployment.
+In this step, you'll build and push the image using the Dockerfile designed for AWS Lambda deployment.

 Click **Add Step** and find **Build and Push to ECR** from the **Step Library --> Build** section.
 Configure the step with the following settings: